On this page

 Henry’s Law, formulated by English chemist William Henry in 1803, states that the quantity of a gas dissolving into a liquid at constant temperature is directly proportional to the partial pressure of that gas above the liquid (Henry, Philosophical Transactions of the Royal Society, 1803).
 This is a principle of physical chemistry, not a biological claim.
 Engineers cite it because it governs how gases behave in any liquid present inside a pressurized environment, with direct consequences for seal material selection and system longevity.

 Chamber designers must account for Henry’s Law in seal material selection.
 Many polymer seals absorb dissolved gas into their matrix when exposed to elevated pressure over extended cycles.
 During rapid decompression, that absorbed gas can form micro-bubbles within the seal, degrading elasticity and shortening service life.
-HPO Tech specifies fluoropolymer door and hatch seals rated at the chamber’s full MAWP to resist long-term gas absorption under cyclic pressure loading.
+HPO TECH specifies fluoropolymer door and hatch seals rated at the chamber’s full MAWP to resist long-term gas absorption under cyclic pressure loading.

 Citation Capsule: Henry’s Law and Seal Engineering